coretrex/internal-dashboard/REALTIME_SYNC_GUIDE.md

 At the top of the Projects page, you'll see:
 - 🟢 **"Live"** indicator - Shows the page is actively syncing

+In the bottom-left corner:
+- 🔊 **Sound Toggle** button (floating) - Click to mute/unmute task completion sounds

 ### Real-Time Indicators in Action
 - Task counts update immediately when tasks are added/removed
 - New tasks appear with a subtle animation